Series 602 - Instruction

 8.2.3 The student is expelled pursuant to the Pupil Fair Dismissal Act or subject to other disciplinary consequences as authorized by the Director of Secondary Education.

-8.3 In such cases, District 196 will provide instruction to eligible students in their home or other neutral location, a hospital, a residential facility or a day treatment program, within district boundaries, to allow a student to complete the tasks and master the skills that he or she would have in his or her regular or special education program.
+8.3 In such cases, District 196 will provide instruction to eligible students in their home or other neutral location, a hospital, a residential facility or a day treatment program, within district boundaries, to allow a student to complete the tasks and master the skills that the student would have in the student's regular or special education program.

 9. Grading System

 9.1 Grades are defined as symbols and words that communicate the quality of a student’s performance and/or achievement.
 Grades play an important role in student motivation and in post-high school graduation opportunities available to students.

 9.2 The district shall establish a consistent scale of grading which is based on academic standards and developmental progress.
 The district does not offer weighted grades.